cosmos/gaia/docs/hub-tutorials/join-testnet.md

 **Make sure Go & Gaia are [properly installed](../getting-started/installation.md).
 The most recent Gaia version for the Vega Testnet is [`v6.0.0-rc3`](https://github.com/cosmos/gaia/tree/v6.0.0-rc3)**

 This tutorial will provide all necessary instructions for joining the current public testnet.
-Getting familiar with the installation and startup process for running a mainnet node can provide additional understanding and context.
-See [Join Mainnet](./join-mainnet.md) for a detailed walkthrough, or the [Quickstart Guide](../getting-started/quickstart.md) for streamlined instructions.
+If you're interested in more advanced configuration and synchronization options, see [Join Mainnet](./join-mainnet.md) for a detailed walkthrough.

 ## Sync Options
 There are two ways to sync a testnet node, Blocksync and State Sync.
 [Blocksync](https://docs.tendermint.com/master/tendermint-core/block-sync/) syncs the chain from genesis by downloading blocks in paralell and then verifying them.
 [State Sync](https://docs.tendermint.com/master/tendermint-core/state-sync/#) will look for snapshots from peers at a trusted height and then verifying a minimal set of snapshot chunks against the network.